-Even if you’re travelling to a country that has a reciprocal health care agreement with Australia, it’s still a very good idea to get travel insurance anyway.
-Reciprocal health care agreements will not cover any of your quarantine expenses or trip cancellation costs if you get COVID-19.
+Even if you’re travelling to a country that has a reciprocal health care agreement with Australia, it’s still a very good idea to get travel insurance as these care agreements can be quite limited.
+Travel insurance will also cover you for everything else besides your health, such as delays or cancellations.

 What we offer

-The Classic Safari Company is currently associated with the following three travel insurance providers :
+The Classic Safari Company is currently associated with the following travel insurance providers :

 Each of the above insurers has varying strengths depending on the activities included in the trip you are undertaking.
 Their websites are easy to navigate and once you have entered your personal details and selected your preferences – be that to reduce your excess, include cover for cruising, increase your cover for cancellation or obtain cover for a pre-existing medical condition – the website will generate a quote.
 If you are satisfied with what is presented, you simply need to follow the steps to purchase your insurance policy online.
 As there are so many options and levels of cover that can be tailored to meet your individual needs, we do encourage you to contact your chosen insurer directly, or click the links above, to select a policy that is right for you.